Stolen Luggage: How to Keep Bags and Valuables Safe on Vacation

 Baggage Coverage: Because You Can’t Prevent Every Theft

-Generali travel protection plans include coverage for your travel bags and covered personal effects if they are lost, damaged or stolen during your trip.
+Generali Global Assistance travel protection plans include coverage for your travel bags and covered personal effects if they are lost, damaged or stolen during your trip.
 Having something stolen from you can be traumatizing, but being reimbursed for that loss can make the experience a lot better.

 Insure your baggage and your trip